 Additionally, bread can contain all kinds of unhealthy additives.
 Here are some that we found in popular brands.

 A recent study published in Nature showed that emulsifiers can “change the composition of bacteria in the gut.”
 This can lead to obesity and irritable bowel syndrome.
-Emulsifiers include: mono- and diglycerides, DATEM, and GMO soy lecithin.
+Emulsifiers include mono- and diglycerides, DATEM, and GMO soy lecithin.
 In addition, mono- and diglycerides can contain trans fats.
 DATEM is another GRAS product that has linked to “heart muscle fibrosis and adrenal overgrowth” in a past study.

 - Potassium Bromate.

 This is an endocrine disruptor that can negatively impact your thyroid and is a suspected carcinogen.
 While I didn’t find this in the bread products I researched, you should be aware of its existence and look out for the ingredient “dough conditioner” if it is not further clarified.
-This additive is also banned in the UK, Europe, Canada, China and several other counties.
+This additive is also banned in the UK, Europe, Canada, China, and several other counties.

 - Calcium Propionate.

 This additive is commonly used and considered safe here in the U.S., while it is banned in Europe.
 A 2002 study in the “Journal of Pediatric Child Health” linked this chemical to behavioral changes in children.
 It’s also important to note that the presence of this ingredient may bring up the amount of acrylamide according to the FDA.